mimi26/NewCalendarApp/README.md

 ## Description

-Event Scheduler is a personal calendar app that you can use to keep track of appointments, events, interviews, birthdays, etc.
+Event Scheduler is a personal calendar app that you can use to keep track of appointments, events, interviews, birthdays, etc. I created this by building out the back end of my [CalendarApp](https://github.com/mimi26/CalendarApp) that I originally built as a React app.

 ## Technologies Used
 - HTML